SeattleDave.com

 A good January plan: take light rail to Capitol Hill Station, browse Elliott Bay Book Company, get coffee nearby, walk through Pike/Pine or up toward 15th Avenue East, have dinner in the neighborhood, then finish with a cocktail, live music, or dessert.
 It is one of the easiest Seattle neighborhoods for turning a wet evening into a good evening.

-Capitol Hill is not the most convenient base for every first-time visitor, but it is a strong choice if food, nightlife, and a local feel matter more than being steps from Pike Place Market.
+Capitol Hill is not the most convenient base for first-time visitors (and hotel choice is limited), but it it’s great if food, nightlife, and a local feel matter more than being steps from Pike Place Market.
 Compare Capitol Hill hotels if that sounds like your style.

 Best Day Trips from Seattle in January

-- Woodinville: Good for wine tasting without committing to mountain driving.
-Best with a car, rideshare, or tour.
+• Woodinville: Good for wine tasting without committing to mountain driving.
+A rental car, rideshare (costs will add up fast), or tour is essential.

-- Mount Rainier: Only for travelers who understand winter access.
+• Mount Rainier: Only for travelers who understand winter access.
 The park is open year-round, but winter road access is limited, conditions change quickly, and vehicles must be prepared for snow and chain requirements.
-Do not go expecting easy summer-style sightseeing.
+Do not go expecting easy sightseeing.

 For a wider list of winter-friendly options, see short trips from Seattle.